National Firefighter Registry for Cancer

-The National Firefighter Registry (NFR) is a voluntary registry of firefighters in the United States used to collect relevant occupational, lifestyle, and health information on firefighters for evaluating cancer rates and cancer risk factors in the U.S. fire service.
-It aims to use this data to reduce cancer in firefighters.
+The National Firefighter Registry for Cancer (NFR) is a voluntary registry of firefighters in the United States used to evaluate cancer rates and risk factors in the U.S. fire service through collecting relevant occupational, lifestyle, and health information on firefighters.
+It aims to use these data to reduce cancer in firefighters.

 The NFR was created by the Firefighter Cancer Registry Act of 2018 in response to growing evidence of carcinogenic exposures and increased risk for cancer faced by firefighters.
-It is expected to begin registering firefighters in 2022.
-The NFR is maintained by the U.S. National Institute for Occupational Safety and Health (NIOSH).
+It opened to registration by firefighters in April 2023.
+The NFR is maintained by the U.S. National Institute for Occupational Safety and Health (NIOSH) but was shut down by the Trump administration in April 2025.